Xwinner7/cse15l-lab-reports/lab2.md

 3. After the request, the values of the relevant field `chatMessages` becomes `"jpolitz: Hello\nyash: How are you\n"`(while the space are represented with plus sign in this case).

 ## **Part 2**
+* The absolute path to the *private* key for my SSH key for logging into `ieng6`

+* The absolute path to the *public* key for my SSH key for logging into `ieng6`

+* A terminal interaction where I log into my `ieng6` account *without* being asked for a password